fnaumenko/isChIP/README.md

 **I**n **S**ilico **ChIP**-seq is a fast realistic ChIP-seq simulator.

 The modelling of the chromatin immunoprecipitaion followed by next generation sequencing process is based on presumably on Illumina protocol.
-However, the **isChIP**’s options can be adjusted to the other techniques such as  Ion Torrent, etc.
+However, the **isChIP**’s options can be adjusted to the other techniques such as  Ion Torrent, etc.<br>

-Simulated binding events are specified by optional parameter, called [*template*](#template).<br>
 For more information about model see [Model: brief description](#model-brief-description).

-The program runs on the command line under Linux and Windows.

 ## Installation
 ### Executable file